AbuBakr-S/evaluate-news-nlp/README.md

 5. Plugins - Perform wider range of tasks like bundle optimisation, asset management, automatically adding asset references to an `html` file
     - Install the html webpack plugin: `npm i -D html-webpack-plugin`
     - Require the plugin at the top of weboack config: `const HtmlWebpackPlugin = require('html-webpack-plugin')`
-    - Add a plugins list to the webpack config and instantiate the plugin:
+    - Add a plugins list to the webpack config under `module.exports` and instantiate the plugin:
     ```
     plugins: [
         new HtmlWebpackPlugin({